CombiRWTH/StaffScheduling/docs/GeneralStructure.md

 It defines and initializes the model, adds constraints, and calls the solver.
 All constraint logic is built up here by calling helper functions.

+As solver we currently use the CP SAT Solver from Google's OR Tools.
+> !
+We do not know if this Solver is going to be suffient for all the
+> differnt kinds of constraints.
+That is why it is important that we
+> check the feasibility of all constraints as fast as possible.
+Alternative
+> method we could explore is the use of gurobi.

 ---

 ## Constraint Modules